 Of course, the “forget all that” part comes after the mastery of the instrument and the music—fluency in music, as in any other language, is impossible to achieve without frequent immersion.
 So students should plan to include a dedicated practice time at least five days out of each week.
 (I strongly recommend you add these practice times to your personal calendar, rather than trusting yourself to “fit it in sometime.”)
 Even 10 or 15 minutes of practice, five times in a week, is preferable to a single longer session.
 Just make sure it’s quality time: studies have shown that it’s better to put in a few minutes of careful, dedicated work on a single trouble spot than it is to hastily play through a piece and “chalk up” the time as practice.

 I’m often asked about biweekly (“every-other-week”) lessons.
 As a way to save money and travel time, biweekly lessons can seem like a smart choice.
 But reality being what it is, students who see me only a couple of times a month don’t progress nearly as fast (even less than half as fast, I find) as those who have that weekly “nudge” to keep them moving forward.
 And that’s even assuming we never have to miss a lesson due to illness, weather, or travel.
+For these and other reasons, I do not reserve ongoing lesson times for students who are unable to commit to weekly lessons (with the understanding that there may be an occasional cancellation, of course).

 If you are interested in studying with me, but cannot commit to weekly lessons, you may consider ad-hoc coaching.